 Robert Moradi, MD

 Psychological Development During

 The Club is a non-profit 501(c)(3) organization.
 Membership fees and donations to the Club are tax deductible to the fullest extent allowable under the law.

-The Club was established in 1974 and most recently updated its Articles of Association in 2015 and its Bylaws in 2020.
-The founding President was Peter P. Coukoulis.
-Its purpose is to promote an interest in, and understanding of, Jungian Psychology and to cultivate a collegial environment in which participants can experience personal development and growth.
-Each year it sponsors a Jungian Conference and a number of public lectures.
+The mission of the C.G.
+Jung Club of Orange County is to promote an interest in, and understanding of, Jungian Psychology and to cultivate a collegial environment in which participants can experience personal development and growth.
+Each year the Club sponsors a Jungian Conference and a number of public lectures.

 Other offerings include workshops, informal presentations, and one or more members-only events.
 The Club also has an extensive Jungian library (including a complete set of Jung’s Collected Works) for use by its members.